dexgs/transpo2/README.md

 The Transpo executable itself will print this information and exit if it is called with the `-h` or `--help` command line arguments.

+Transpo will print its current configuration to the standard output on startup unless it is started with `-Q`.

 ## Compiling
 Transpo can be compiled with the following cargo features:
 `sqlite`, `mysql`, and `postgres`.
 Each feature enables support for its